Plane Polarization in Comptonization process : a Monte Carlo study: Summary and Conclusions

 \cite{Chandrasekhar1946} has solved the radiative transfer equations, governed by scattering opacity by free electrons, for the two states of polarization one is along the meridian plane and another one is normal to it.
-It is found that the emergent photons from a given meridian plane are polarized normal to the meridian plane and PD varies zero (at $\theta_s$ = 0) to 0.11 (at $\theta_s$ =90$\degree$).
+It is found that the emergent photons from a given meridian plane are polarized normal to the meridian plane and PD varies zero (at $i$ = 0) to 0.11 (at $i$ =90$\degree$, $i$: disk inclination angle).
 We obtain these results using the MC scheme in a step wise way after single scattering by discussing four relevant cases for unpolarized incident photons.
-For this we used an averaged method for calculating the PD and PA for a fixed photon direction, which is based on that the partially polarized photon can be an averaged behaviour of n types of photon with different PD and PA, see equation (\ref{avg_dpa}).
 We derive these results with considering a semi spherical corona in which seed photons source situated at the centre.
-The different steps involved are, case I: the incident photons are along the $z$-axis (i.e., $\theta_i$ = 0) and the scattering plane is fixed to the considered emergent meridian plane; case III: the incident photon direction is fixed, say ($\theta_i$,$\phi_i$) and all possible scattering planes for this photon are considered; case IV: the incident photon lies on the surface of cone of opening angle $\theta_i$ with having all possible scattering planes; and last Case V: the incident photon direction and corresponding scattering plane both are random.
-In particular the case IV may be relevant for the external Comptonization in blazars of radio jet of opening angle $\theta_i$ \cite[][]{Kumar-Kushwaha2021}, e.g., here for $\theta_i$ = 15$\degree$ the maximum emergent photons escape with $\theta_s$ $\sim$25$\degree$ and have PD $\sim$ 0.06.
-It is noted that, for a fixed scattering plane (and isotropic $k$ direction) the averaged PD is $\sim$0.3 in Thomson regime for single scattered unpolarized (incident) photons see case I with $\theta_i \equiv [0,\pi]$, also right panel of Figure \ref{fig:sigm-unpol}.
-In case of multi scattering we notice that after scattering number $>$ 4, the maximum PD reduces to 0.02-0.035 for all discussed cases.
-Here, it is noted that this multi scattered photon is basically an unpolarized photon if these photons scatter freshly with optically thin medium $\langle N_{sc}\rangle \sim 1$ then the PD as a function of $\theta_s$ is again described by table \ref{tab-gen-res}.
+The different steps involved are, case I: the incident photons are along the $z$-axis (i.e., $\theta_i$ = 0) and the scattering plane is fixed to the considered emergent meridian plane; case III: the incident photon direction is fixed, say ($\theta_i$,$\phi_i$) and all possible scattering planes are considered; case IV: the incident photon lies on the surface of cone of opening angle $\theta_i$ with having all possible scattering planes; and last a general case, Case V. In particular the case IV may be relevant for the external Comptonization in blazars of radio jet of opening angle $\theta_i$ \cite[][]{Kumar-Kushwaha2021}, e.g., here for $\theta_i$ = 15$\degree$ the maximum emergent photons escape with $\theta_s$ $\sim$25$\degree$ and have PD $\sim$ 0.06.